anu-bdsi/workshop-intro-R/README.md

-# BDSI Workshop: Introduction ot R
+# BDSI Workshop: Introduction to R Programming

 Open the index.html in a web browser.